 #5 Robert battles against England

-His clumsy bid for throne didn’t last long, or so it seemed, because on 19th June 1306, his four thousand strong army was routed by surprise, and obliterated.
-Robert made it alive with fewer than 100 followers, his strength in Scotland shattered beyond repair.
+His clumsy bid for throne didn’t last long, or so it seemed, because on 19th June 1306, his four thousand strong army was routed and obliterated.
+Robert made it out alive with fewer than 100 followers, his strength in Scotland shattered beyond repair.

-Little better than a fugitive, Robert sent his wife Elizabeth, his daughter Marjorie and sister Mary, to safety with his brother Neil Bruce, in Kildrummy castle, while he and his little party hide in the mountains between Argyll and Perthshire.
+Little better than a fugitive, Robert sent his wife, Elizabeth, his daughter Marjorie and sister, Mary, to safety with his brother, Neil Bruce, in Kildrummy castle.
+Meanwhile he and his little party hid in the mountains between Argyll and Perthshire.

 The worst was yet to come.